Before you arrive

-We are committed to supporting all of our students in achieving your potential.
+We are committed to supporting everyone in achieving their full potential.
 Please let us know as soon as you can about any disabilities or specific learning difficulties, even if mild, so we can let you know what additional support is available.
 This can include additional arrangements for exams or additional learning support sessions.

 Please contact Student Welfare so we can support you as fully as possible.
 The Student Welfare team are also on hand at registration.

 Buckingham is a short drive from Milton Keynes and has great transport links from the nearby train stations; Milton Keynes Central and Bicester North.

 Please see How to Get to Buckingham for detailed instructions on arriving by car, train, coach or air.

 As you would with any holiday abroad, please make sure you bring your passport and any other forms of identification such as a driver’s license that you may use when living in Buckingham.